Monkeystation/photanol-com/src/pages/index.md

         #### APPLY AND DEADLINE

         Interested?
-Please direct your cover letter and resume to:\
+Please direct your cover letter and resume to jobs@photanol.com, attn.
+Hayco Bloemen - Senior Process Development Engineer (+31 6 10304928).

-        jobs@photanol.com\

-        Hayco Bloemen\

-        Senior Process Development Engineer\

-        +31 6 10304928
       description_short: Photanol is looking for a Process Engineer to join our DSP and USP Team.
-The role is a full-time position based at Prodock (Amsterdam).
+The role is a full-time position based in Amsterdam (Prodock).
     - title: Researcher Strain Development Team
       description_short: Photanol is looking for a researcher to join our Strain Development Team.
 The role is a full-time position based in our labs in